GraphIt-DSL/graphit/graphit_eval/Devcloud_evaluation.md

 ## Instruction to access necessary files

-After successfully compiling the GraphIt, we can go to evaluation folder:
+After successfully compiling and build GraphIt, we can go to evaluation folder:

 To access relevant files for dataset #1: